tsitu/mht-testbed/README.md

 Transaction | a
 Tariff | 10% (not rounded so there's decimals)

+<div style="text-align: right"><a href="#book-table-of-contents">Top</a></div>

 ---

 ### :crown: Crown Solver ([Link](https://tsitu.github.io/MH-Tools/crown.html))

-> This spin-off of the Map Solver by vsong calculates the best locations to hunt to progress towards achieving 100 catches of mouse breeds.
+> Calculates the best locations to hunt to progress towards achieving 100 catches of mouse breeds.

-This tool factors in the difference between 100 and the number of catches you currently have for a breed (e.g. all else being equal, a mouse at 99 catches is weighted more heavily than one at 80 catches).
+This spin-off of the Map Solver factors in the difference between 100 and the number of catches you currently have for a breed (e.g. all else being equal, a mouse at 99 catches is weighted more heavily than one at 80 catches).

+<div style="text-align: right"><a href="#book-table-of-contents">Top</a></div>

 ---